Follow Us on Social Media

 - Coin-operated Laundry

 Admitted applicants wishing to reserve a room at the Fairfield Inn and Suites will receive a special link via email from the Office.
 The quoted price is only available to those who use the link that will be provided.
 You can select a check-out date that is earlier than the ALLP end date should you need to move into an apartment or other lodging on an evening or weekend day during the program.
+Please note that reservations will need to be made via the special link sent from our Office by early July.

 Participants are responsible for all costs associated with lodging as well as for the arrangements related to sharing rooms (including splitting expenses).
 Furthermore, if you are planning to share a room, only one person can make the reservation since more than one credit card cannot be used to hold a room.